RevoU-FSSE-2/week-5-hartantodody/README.md

 Here is the navbar preview.
 ![https link copy](/asset/content/readme/navbar-hero.png)
 ##### </> Main
 The main section consist of 4 section, Hero, About Us, Our Values, And Global.
 I create from top to bottom section.
-Our Values upper section and Global is actually different from the real page and i tried to make it because of my lack experience (sowwy)
+Our Values upper section and Global is actually different from the real page and i tried to make it because of my lack experience (sowwy).

 ![hero](/asset/content/readme/main-hero.png)

 For hero and about us section is pretty simple, using h2 and p to add the text and background imagecolor in css to style the background with some text alignment using flex.
 ![about us](/asset/content/readme/main-about-us.png)
 ![about us](/asset/content/readme/main1.png)
 For the our values section, in the real page, when you click onto the image you can see the image will stretch and showing us the details.
 But in my case im just adding text and styling it using flex again with different background in each div/h2.

 ![our values 1](/asset/content/readme/main-ourvalues.png)
 ![about us](/asset/content/readme/main2.png)
 And in this our values lower section, im just using 2/4 div to add the image and text.
 The one with group photos using flex direction row reverse to swap the position between image and image.
 ![our values 2](/asset/content/readme/main-ourvalues2.png)
 ![about us](/asset/content/readme/main3.png)

 For the global section, its pretty simple except for the slider.
 The difference between the real page and my cloned is, the real one using animation to change the image every about 6 secs, and mine is using slider.

 ![our global](/asset/content/readme/main-global.png)
 ![about us](/asset/content/readme/main4.png)
 ##### </> Footer
 This is my code for the footer section.
 This footer section has 5 items which is 2 divs and the rest is button.
 One of the button is making you go automatically to the top after you click it.

 ![footer1](/asset/content/readme/footer1.png)
 ![footer2](/asset/content/readme/footer2.png)
 ![footer3](/asset/content/readme/footer3.png)